AlynxZhou/hikaru-coffee/docs/en/dev/hikaru.md

 A `Renderer` instance, you can register your renderer function to it.

-# `Hikaru::processer`
+# `Hikaru::processor`

-A `Processer` instance, you can register your processer function to it.
+A `Processor` instance, you can register your processor function to it.

 # `Hikaru::Generator`